 Domestic Violence and Restraining Orders in Lexington

 Penalties associated with a domestic violence charge can be harsh, even before conviction.
-If the accuser seeks a domestic violence order (DVO) or an emergency protective order (EPO), you can be kicked out of your home, and even kept away from your children until the case is resolved or the DVO/EPO order expires.
+If the accuser seeks a restraining order, such as a domestic violence order (DVO) or an emergency protective order (EPO), you can be kicked out of your home, and even kept away from your children until the case is resolved or the DVO/EPO order expires.

 Domestic violence orders can be temporary or long-term, meaning the defendant may not be allowed to see their children for up to a year.